mihaip/infinite-mac/README.md

 ### Building the emulators

-Basilisk II and SheepShaver the original 68K and PowerPC emulators that enable this project.They are hosted in [a separate repo](https://github.com/mihaip/macemu/) and are included via a Git submodule.
+Basilisk II, SheepShaver and Mini vMac are the original 68K and PowerPC emulators that enable this project.They are hosted in [separate](https://github.com/mihaip/minivmac/) [repos](https://github.com/mihaip/macemu/) and are included via Git submodules.
 Rebuilding them is only required when making changes to the emulator core, the generated files are in `src/emulator` and included in the Git repository.

 To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting libraries: